The Way Nature Intended

 Good soil is the key to good grass and the best grass fed beef you can find.
 Our farmers work to closely match land use to soil potential and capability, while also improving soil health, carbon content and productivity while decreasing soil loss.
 All of this makes for sustainable farming practices that ensure we can continue to raise the highest quality and most natural grass fed beef on the market for decades to come.

 Our cattle roams freely on open pastures, 365 days a year with a constant access to natural grass feed.
-Our farmers meet the highest standards of animal husbandry and farm management through the Farm Assurance Programme and Farm IQ.
-New Zealand earned top marks from the World Animal Protection Organization.
-Out of 50 countries studied, only four received the highest “A” grade.
+Our farmers work to meet the highest standards of animal husbandry and farm management through the Farm Assurance Programme and Farm IQ.

-New Zealand grass fed beef meets the world’s highest standards for Nutrition, Sustainability and Animal Welfare and we’re happy to meet yours too.
+New Zealand Springvale Grass Fed Beef meets the world’s highest standards for Nutrition and Sustainability – we’re happy to meet yours too.